wix-incubator/erb/petri/wix-petri-testkit/README.md

 Parameters:
  - opts: object, with keys:
-  - port: port to listen to, defaults to 3020;
+  - port: port to listen to, defaults to a port defined in `wix-test-ports` with key PETRI;

 ## WixPetriTestkit.onConductExperiment(cb(key, fallback))
 Allows to attach handler for `conductExperiment` with parameters: